 Founder and CEO of MapD Todd Mostak said, "By reducing the time it takes to analyze and visualize data from hours to milliseconds, we're enabling organizations to spend significantly less time crunching data and more time analyzing it and making important decisions based on that data.
 MapD's orders-of-magnitude speed advantage will be hugely beneficial to industries and organizations where real-time decision making is critical."

 The MapD database and Immerse visualization platform are now available for deployment on premises, or in the cloud via IBM Softlayer or Amazon AWS.
-For more information or to get a demo of MapD on your own data, contact firstname.lastname@example.org.
+For more information or to get a demo of MapD's GPU analytics platform using your own data, contact firstname.lastname@example.org.